 kolacja or supper?

 So we come to the evening meal.
-In the UK supper is a rather upper class concept, a light, end of day usually cold meal eaten between 7pm and 9pm but now people say “come for supper” meaning a more informal type of dining with friends rather than a dinner party which is seen as old hat.
-Most of us eat dinner, or tea at this time apart from weekends with the great family Sunday lunch.
+In the UK supper is a rather upper class concept, a light, end of day meal, usually with cold meal eaten between 7pm and 9pm but now people say “come for supper” meaning a more informal type of dining with friends rather than a dinner party which is seen as old hat.
+Most of us eat dinner, or tea at this time apart from weekends when the great family Sunday lunch comes into play.

 śniadanie jedz jak król, obiad jak książę, kolację jak żebrak

 There’s an old Polish saying “eat breakfast like a king, lunch like a prince and supper like a beggar”.
 Research in Poland says that the tempo of your metabolic rate is the fastest in the morning and gradually decreases during the day .
 According to nutritionists at the Instytut Żywności i Żywienia, śniadanie (breakfast) should constitute 25 to 30 percent of your whole day’s calorie intake, while the drugie śniadanie (second breakfast) should constitute 5 to 10 percent, leaving 60 percent for the rest of the day’s meals, split between obiad (40%) and kolacja (20%) in total 4- 5 meals.